peer/mind/README.md

 * `manager`s can add discussion items, comment, and propose motions
 * `admin`s can manage user accounts

-After you have created an admin account, you can invite new users into the system.
+After you have created an admin account, you can invite new users into the app.
 They will get an e-mail with instructions how to setup their password.
 To invite a user, run the following function in your browser's web console: